dosorio/Peptides/README.md

 Peptides
 ========
 R package to calculate indices and theoretical physicochemical properties of peptides and protein sequences.
-Include also the option to read and plot XVG output files from GROMACS molecular dynamics package.
+Include also the option to read and plot XVG output files from the GROMACS molecular dynamics package.

 Install
 -------